syntasso/kratix-docs/docs/workshop/part-ii/02-service-on-demand.md

 ## What is a Promise pipeline? {#what-is-a-pipeline}

-A [Kratix Promise](../main/reference/promises/intro) is configured with a Request Pipeline, defined as `xaasRequestPipeline` in the Promise definition.
+A [Kratix Promise](../main/reference/promises/intro) is configured with a collection of workflows, defined as `workflows` in the Promise definition.

+It's possible to trigger workflows at different stages of the Promise and of the Request lifecycle.
+In this workshop, you will define only the workflow for `grapefruit.gummybear`.
+This workflow will be triggered on the creation and update of Elastic instances.

+Kratix provides a straightforward way to define workflows through Pipelines, You can use other technologies (such as Tekton) if you prefer.

-This pipeline is an ordered list of OCI-compliant images.
+The Kratix Pipeline is essentially an ordered list of OCI-compliant images.
 Each image runs as an init container within a single Kubernetes pod.

-This pipeline is run whenever a user makes a request to your Promise API.
+This pipeline will  run whenever a user makes a request to your Promise API.
 The pipeline is limited only by what actions you can take inside a Pod in Kubernetes.
 This means you can download software, run imperative commands, wait for manual approvals and more.